 Create a new file:

-add all dirs to exclude to it
+touch /storage/rsync_excluded_dirsadd all dirs to exclude to it

 echo "/home/qatqat/.mozilla/firefox/" >> /storage/rsync_excluded_dirs